j5v/wordlish/README.md

 # Wordlish
-Wordlish as a handy analysis tool for writers and editors.
+Wordlish is a handy analysis tool for writers and editors.

 Use Wordlish to analyse text in your browser, highlighting:
 * possible word over-use,